1908 Pittsburgh Panthers football team: Bucknell

-On October 24 the University of Pittsburgh football team played their first "hard" opponent of the season in front of 3,000 fans at Exposition Park. from Lewisburg, Pennsylvania was considered a step above the three previous opponents.
+On October 24 the University of Pittsburgh football team played their first "hard" opponent of the season in front of 3,000 fans at Exposition Park.
+Bucknell from Lewisburg, Pennsylvania was considered a step above the three previous opponents.
 Pitt was healthier with Frank Van Doren at tackle, Fritz Barrett at quarterback and Quince Banbury at halfback.
-Coach Moorehead replaced Joe Campbell at fullback with "Tex" Richards.
+Coach Moorhead replaced Joe Campbell at fullback with "Tex" Richards.

 On Pitt's first offensive down of the game Banbury raced forty-five yards for a touchdown but Pitt was called for holding and the ball brought back.
 On Pitt's next possession they fumbled on Bucknell's twenty yard line.
 They proceeded to fumble on their next four possessions.
 The Bucknell offense was ineffective and either punted or fumbled right back.
 Late in the half Bucknell punted and Pitt had the ball in Bucknell territory.
 An onside kick gained twenty-eight yards and then "Tex" Richards carried the pigskin into the end zone for the first touchdown.
 Homer Roe missed the goal after.
-Coach Moorehead was not pleased with the first half effort.
+Coach Moorhead was not pleased with the first half effort.

 Pitt scored on their first possession of the second half.
 Banbury gained fifty-five yards on two carries and Ent plunged over the goal line from the two for the second touchdown.
 Sam Elliott missed the point after.
 Pitt 10 - Bucknell 0.
 After a missed field goal by Roe, Captain Banbury scampered thirty yards for a touchdown and Elliott made the point after for a 16-0 lead.
 Bucknell's McAllister kicked off to "Tex" Richards on the five yard line and he proceeded to traverse the one hundred and five yards unimpeded to score the final touchdown of the day.
 The Pittsburgh Sunday Post described the run as "one of the most sensational touchdown ever seen on the Exposition field.
 He dodged man after man and, like a veritable steam engine, plowed through the opposition".
 Elliott was again successful on the goal kick after making the final tally 22-0.
 Bucknell finished the season with a 2-5-2 record.

 The Pitt starting lineup for the game against Bucknell was Homer Roe (left end), George Bailey (left tackle), Samuel Elliott (left guard), Marion Sayre (center), John Shuman (right guard), Frank Van Doren (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Quince Banbury (left halfback), William Rosser (right halfback), and Tex Richards (fullback).
 Substitutions made during the game were: Harry Ent replaced William Rosser at right halfback; Norman Budd replaced Fritz Barrett at quarterback; Maurice Goldsmith replaced Jack Lindsay at left end; and Charles Quailey replaced Quince Banbury at left halfback.
 The game was played in 25-minute halves.